richessler/blog-site/_posts/2016-03-07-no-day-like-bidet.markdown

 ---
 title:  "no day like bidet"
+keywords: "cordoba, argentina, travel, traveling, remoteyear, remote year, remote nomad, digital nomad richard hessler, richard, hessler"
+description: "my first experience with south america living in cordoba, argentina"
 date:   2016-03-07 15:39:23
 categories: [personal, travel, córdoba, argentina]
-tags: [me, tourism, alcohol, food, architecture, ]
+tags: [me, tourism, alcohol, food, architecture]
 ---

 now that you know the very basics about me i can do a mini dive into what the first week of being plopped into a country that seems to be stuck somewhere between 1965 and 2001 (read: platform shoes are the style here) is like.  i’ve been able to take in the city a bit after 8 days and a few things i believe are worth discussing. i’ll start with one of my favs: fernet.